Cosmetic plastic surgery fun with phone apps

 This app is one of thousands of more serious apps that cosmetic plastic surgeons are now having made for them as a form of advertisement.
-This one got a write-up in PC magazine.
-You can check it out here:
+This one is for Allure med spa- an outfit that hires surgeons ( not sure if they are plastic surgeons) to perform cosmetic surgery.
+This one got a write-up in a magazine.
+You can check it out here: Boost your beauty

 There are many of these types of apps, which allow you to change facial features and get before and after photos.
 I have found that they all require more than the tip of my finger to get right and are not so easy to manipulate.
 The results of the before and after photos are also not as useful as you might hope, since real surgery is not quite as easy or predictable as moving pixels around on a computer screen!